JungeAlexander/blogdown_website/content/blog/2022-06-12-til-multi-label-AutoModelForSequenceClassification.md

 draft: false
 ---

-🤗 Transformers `AutoModelForSequenceClassification` offers a quick way to fine-tune a pre-trained language model for a text classification task.
+🤗 Hugging Face Transformers `AutoModelForSequenceClassification` offers a quick way to fine-tune a pre-trained language model for a text classification task.
 `AutoModelForSequenceClassification` supports multi-label classification via its `problem_type` argument: